SimonpeterW/Simon.dev/README.md

 7. Animation on hero ( I call it the galaxy )

 # WANTAM
 # Mimi ni noma si noma 😂

+# Since no frameworks allowed when you click copy email- you can copy the email from an error page then Go back